davetcoleman/baxter_cpp/README.md

 roslaunch baxter_control baxter_control.launch
 ```

-### Launch RQT (the ROS GUI) to see a "dashboard" for controlling Baxter:
+### Launch RQT
+to see a "dashboard" for controlling Baxter:

 ```
 roslaunch baxter_control baxter_rqt_control.launch
 ```

 ### Run a Baxter gripper action server:
 Note: requires you have a gripper modeled in the Baxter URDF.
-This version of the URDF is available [here](https://github.com/davetcoleman/baxter_common/commits/baxter_with_gripper)
+This version of the URDF is available in the [baxter_with_gripper](https://github.com/davetcoleman/baxter_common/commits/baxter_with_gripper) branch of davetcoleman/baxter_common

 ```
 rosrun baxter_gripper_server gripper_action_server